Single Blog Title

 Wheels – 12”

 The Scoot is another great looking bike with a wide range of colours to suit the tastes of even the most choosy child.
-One feature on this bike that doesn’t appear on any other bike looked at here is the “carry-grip” on the saddle, which is ideal for parents when they have to carry the bike when their child doesn’t want to ride.
+One feature on this bike that doesn’t appear on any other bike looked at here is the carry-grip on the saddle, which is ideal for parents who have to carry the bike when their child doesn’t want to ride it.

 http://www.ridgeback.co.uk/bike/scoot-matte-grey